Explore art and culture at St. Petersburg College

 Comotion Dance Theater

 CoMotion, based at the St. Petersburg/Gibbs Campus, is the resident dance company at SPC and is locally recognized for its professional quality performances.
-CoMotion is under the co-direction of Nancy Smith and Cynthia Hennessy.
 Scholarships are available to talented dance students.

 From acting, stage production, costume and set design to house management, our theater program helps students explore their creativity and hone their stagecraft.
-Our theater facilities range from the 500-seat Clearwater Arts Auditorium to the Palladium Theater in downtown St. Petersburg.
+Our theater facilities include the 500-seat Clearwater Arts Auditorium and the Palladium Theater in St. Petersburg.
 The college also has forged strong community ties with American Stage Theater, Jobsite Theater, free Fall Theater and other local companies, giving students access to a variety of theater experiences.

 Performance is an integral part of each student's education.
 We offer a variety of musical performance classes including Madrigalians, College Chorus, Community Concert Band, Wind Symphony, Helios Jazz, Jazz band, percussion ensemble and steel drum ensemble.

-Featuring regular exhibits of work from students and visiting artists, this gallery is on the Clearwater Campus, 2464 Drew Street, Clearwater, FL.
-The gallery is open Monday-Thursday, 9 a.m. to 8 p.m. and Fridays from 9 a.m. to 2 p.m.
+Featuring regular exhibits of work from students and visiting artists, this gallery on the Clearwater Campus is open Monday-Thursday, 9 a.m. to 5 p.m. and Fridays from 9 a.m. to 2 p.m.
 For more information, please call 727-791-2548.

 Downtown Cultural Arts Center